Araveenp/JanArogyaAI/README.md

 **JanArogya AI** is an **AI-powered remote healthcare platform** designed to assist **early disease detection, multilingual health communication, and intelligent risk monitoring**, particularly for **rural and underserved populations**.

-The system collects patient health information, analyzes it using **machine learning models and AI services**, predicts possible health risks, and helps hospitals manage patient priority and healthcare resources efficiently.
+The system collects patient health information, analyzes it using **machine learning models and AI services**, predicts possible health risks, and helps hospitals manage patient priority & healthcare resources efficiently.

 ---